Nemomain/space-battleships/README.md

 }
 ```

-The recursiveness caused the computer, in some machines, to take multiple shots; sometimes to its own grid.
-In later versions shot() would be independent from enemyShot():
+I believe it was the recursiveness that caused the computer, in some machines, to take multiple shots; sometimes to its own grid.
+To tackle this issue, in later versions shot() would be independent from enemyShot():

 ```javascript
 function shot(index){